FGiffard/Assignment4_3/CodeBook.md

 LAYING: subject was laying
 Average of measurements

-Prior to normalisation, acceleration measurements (variables containing Accelerometer) were made in g's (9.81 m.s⁻²) and gyroscope measurements (variables containing Gyroscope) were made in radians per second (rad.s⁻¹).

-Magnitudes of three-dimensional signals (variables containing Magnitude) were calculated using the Euclidean norm.

 The measurements are classified as follows:

-Time-domain signals (variables prefixed by timeDomain), resulting from the capture of accelerometer and gyroscope raw signals.
+Time-domain data (variables prefixed by timeDomain), resulting from the capture of accelerometer and gyroscope raw data.

-Frequency-domain signals (variables prefixed by frequencyDomain), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.

-Time-domain
+Frequency-domain data (variables prefixed by frequencyDomain) Time-domain

 Average time-domain body acceleration in the X, Y and Z directions: